xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 From **version 7.7 onwards**, you can customize Email Settings with Global Variables and override their default values via Command line.

-The below section guides you how to do that with a usage example.
+The below section guides you on how to do that with a usage example.

 1. [Define a Global Variable](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#define-a-global-variable) in your Execution Profile.